-Seal Beach Jr. Lifeuard Program Offers a Great Experience For Your Kids
+Seal Beach Jr. Lifeguard Program For Your Kids

 Were you ever a Junior Lifeguard?
 Being involved in something as important as a lifeguard’s job is not only important for learning water safety, but it can also be life changing.